The WATERGRID project

 Consortium: 22 organizations from 13 countries

-Beyond Water Management, we are driving:
+Beyond Water Management, Smart Water Grids are driving:

-🌍 Climate Resilience: Preparing European regions for the extremes of tomorrow.
+Climate Resilience: Preparing European regions for the extremes of tomorrow.

-💧 Water Quality: Using natural filtration to reduce pollution and nutrient pressures.
+Water Quality: Using natural filtration to reduce pollution and nutrient pressures.

-📈 Economic Sustainability: Demonstrating that nature-integrated approaches offer significant long-term savings compared to purely “grey” infrastructure.
+Economic Sustainability: Demonstrating that nature-integrated approaches offer significant long-term savings compared to purely “grey” infrastructure.

 Our approach